-22. 2: Disclose Board/Membership E.1.6 The board of directors should monitor how representative the NHS foundation trust's membership is and the level and effectiveness of member engagement and report on this in the annual report. vith a ra neet its patient o ange of specialist se responsibility to eng experience results.
-A rvices and a smaller loc gage with stakeholders QVH patient is invited al population v through variou to nearly ever ng a representative membership base as it serves a large regional population with a range of community services.
-Nonetheless, it ensures it continues to us means, including the regular scrutiny of Friends and Family Test and y board meeting to describe their experience of care at the Trust.
-The governonent between governors and the board, especially non-executive directors.
-23. 2: Disclose Membership E.1.4 Contact procedures for members whowish to communicate with governors and/or directors should be made clearly available to members on the NHS foundation trust's website and in the annual report. ilary.sa nis information is also av should contact the deputy company secretary on 01342 414200 or e Trust's website at: www.qvh.nhs.uk/board-of-directors and The annual report should include: 27. requirement of FT ARM iviembership πa a brief description of the eligibility requirements for joining different membership constituencies, including the boundaries for public membership; information on the number of members and the number of members in each constituency; and 1 Le a summary of the membership etrategy an assessment of the membership ar a summary of the membership strategy, an assessment of the membership are a description of any steps taken during the year to ensure a representative membership [see also E.1.6 above], including progress towards any recruitment targets for members.
+22. 2: Disclose Board/Membership E.1.6 The board of directors should monitor how representative the NHS foundation trust's membership is and the level and effectiveness of member engagement and report on this in the annual report. with a ra meet its patient e inge of specialist ser responsibility to eng experience results.
+A vices and a smaller local age with stakeholders th QVH patient is invited to population wi hrough various o nearly every b a representative membership base as it serves a large regional population th a range of community services.
+Nonetheless, it ensures it continues to means, including the regular scrutiny of Friends and Family Test and board meeting to describe their experience of care at the Trust.
+The governor nt between governors and the board, especially non-executive directors.
+23. 2: Disclose Membership E.1.4 Contact procedures for members who wish to communicate with governors and/or directors should be made clearly available to members on the NHS foundation trust's website and in the annual report. hilary.sa s information is also avai - hould contact the deputy company secretary on 01342 414200 or Frust's website at: www.qvh.nhs.uk/board-of-directors and The annual report should include: 24.
+Additional requirement of FT ARM Membership n/a a brief description of the eligibility requirements for joining different membership constituencies, including the boundaries for public membership; information on the number of members and the number of members in each constituency; and a summary of the membership strategy, an assessment of the membership an a description of any steps taken during the year to ensure a representative membership [see also E.1.6 above], including progress tow ards any recruitment targets for members.